fluid-lab/gamepad-navigator/docs/components/navigator.md

 ## Using this grade

-This grade can work without passing any option to it.
-An instance of the `navigator` does not require any options to be passed and can listen to the gamepad events and read the gamepad inputs.
-To use it, we can create an instance of the component or use it as a grade another component:
+You can change the configuration options by either extending the component or by passing your own options.
+If no options are passed, the defaults are used.

 ``` javascript
 // Either create an instance of the navigator.